Table of Contents

 The most common mutations associated with HNPCC are in the MSH2 and MLH1 genes, other important sites of mutation in about 15 % of cases are MSH6 and PMS2 genes.
-These genes express proteins needed for the detection, removal and repair of abnormalities during DNA replication (DNA repair).
+These genes express proteins needed for the detection, removal, and repair of abnormalities during DNA replication (DNA repair).
 These mutations usually behave dominantly.
-In cases where the normal copy of the defected gene undergoes mutation or silencing, the development of the tumors tend to accelerate ever further.
+In cases where the normal copy of the defected gene undergoes mutation or silencing, the development of the tumors tends to accelerate even further.
 Problems in the mismatch repair usually occur at microsatellites, which are regions containing short repeating sequences.
 The presence and abundance of microsatellites all over the human genome influences HNPCC tumors’ tendency to occur in many areas of the body.

 Since colonic tumors occurring with HNPCC are similar in appearance and behavior when compared to sporadic tumors or those associated with other syndromes.
 It should be noted that the identification of the erratic genes and the determination of unstable microsatellites are important for their diagnosis.
 This can be achieved by performing DNA analysis and immunohistochemical assays on patients younger than 50 years of age with colorectal cancer and a strong family history of colorectal or endometrial cancer.
-Recent studies show that patients also have an increased risk for breast and prostate cancer.
+Recent studies show that patients also have an increased risk of breast and prostate cancer.